Changissnz/selfinterest/README.md

 not confined to the theoretics of computing.
 APTs are, in fact, organized for purposes always somehow connected to political warfare, and not necessarily the physically violent variety either that bears fault that can be gauged in zero-sum terms amenable to the clean attribution of fault to the enemy.
-Truthfully, APTs that operate in the internet domain derive their strengths from the perception of their expression being benign, just as the tyrannical gerontocrat uses words soft-spoken but directed, nonetheless, to command the pursuit of offense for aims of breaking and oppressing the will of those marked to bear the brunt of his political leadership's exclusionary force, in his desperation to cling onto power as much
+Truthfully, APTs that operate in the internet domain derive their strengths from their expression perceived as being benign, just as the tyrannical gerontocrat uses words soft-spoken but directed, nonetheless, to command the pursuit of offense for aims of breaking and oppressing the will of those marked to bear the brunt of his political leadership's exclusionary force, in his desperation to cling onto power as much